blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 Plain text and binary files
 ---------------------------

-Godot's :ref:`class_FileAccess` class provides methods to access files on the filesystem for reading and writing:
+Blazium's :ref:`class_FileAccess` class provides methods to access files on the filesystem for reading and writing:

 ::